SCOR-3/Amazon.CO2-Server/README.md

 This project serves as a very slim backend designed to work with Amazon.CO2 on Demand's sample [website](https://heroic-valkyrie-d7ef27.netlify.app/).
 This server receives purchase requests issued by the sample applications, and forwards these requests to Amazon.CO2 client site.

 The server itself is implemented in [nodeJS](https://nodejs.org/en/about).
 Even if you are not familiar with the language do not worry, as the code has been extensively documented.
-The deployed backend server can be accessed using this ([link](https://graceful-foal-hose.cyclic.app)) .
+The deployed backend server can be accessed using this [link](https://graceful-foal-hose.cyclic.app).

-The server was deployed by one of the contributors from the remote repository.
-The original repository can be accessed using [link](https://github.com/chinmayagarwal03/Amazon.CO2-Server)
+### The server was deployed by one of the contributors from the remote repository.
+The original repository can be accessed using  this [link](https://github.com/chinmayagarwal03/Amazon.CO2-Server) .

 The server logs all API requests it performs to the terminal, so you can see what's going on even without diving into the code.